A Rare Esophageal Disorder

 Achalasia is fairly rare, only affecting approximately 1 out of every 100,000 people.
-Many people begin showing signs of achalasia when they become young adults; however, people are often diagnosed between 25 and 60 years of age.
+Many people begin showing signs of achalasia in young adulthood; however, people are often diagnosed between 25 and 60 years of age.

-The lower esophageal sphincter is a muscular ring in the throat that normally relaxes when someone is swallowing.
-In patients with achalasia, the ring has trouble relaxing because the esophagus’ nerves are damaged.
-However, medical professionals do not know why this degeneration occurs in the first place.
+The lower esophageal sphincter (LES) is a muscular ring in the throat or lower end of the esophagus that normally relaxes when a person is swallowing.
+In patients with achalasia, the LES has trouble relaxing because the esophagus’ nerves are damaged.
+Medical professionals are not certain why this degeneration or malfunction of the LES occurs.

 Common symptoms associated with achalasia include:

 - The sensation that food is stuck in the throat or chest